muratk3n/thirdwave/en/README.md

 ---

-2018 trade balance with CH top trading [partners](https://en.wikipedia.org/wiki/List_of_the_largest_trading_partners_of_China), Neg for deficit, pos for surplus; so simple sum shld give money on hand,
+2018 trade balance with CH top trading [partners](https://en.wikipedia.org/wiki/List_of_the_largest_trading_partners_of_China), Neg for deficit, pos for surplus; so simple sum shld give the net received, in billions,

 ```python
 defc = [419.6,275.8,177.1,-28.6,206.1,-74.8,-112,-53.6,21.3,-12.7,\